 Immunization Uptake Disparities & Influencing Factors – Total Points: 20

-Note: This refers to the 7-Vaccine series that includes ≥4 DTaP doses, ≥3 Polio doses, ≥1 MMR dose, Hib full series, ≥3 HepB doses, ≥1 Varicella dose, and ≥4 PCV doses; 19-35 months. - Share of Children Aged 19-35 Months Living in Poverty with Combined 7-Vaccine Series: Full Weight (~2.00 Points)
+Note: This refers to the 7-Vaccine series that includes ≥4 DTaP doses, ≥3 Polio doses, ≥1 MMR dose, Hib full series, ≥3 HepB doses, ≥1 Varicella dose, and ≥4 PCV doses. - Share of Children Aged 19-35 Months Living in Poverty with Combined 7-Vaccine Series: Full Weight (~3.33 Points)

 Note: Immunization information systems (IIS) are confidential, population-based, computerized databases that record all immunization doses administered by participating providers to persons residing within a given geopolitical area.

-Sources: Data used to create this ranking were collected from U.S. Census Bureau, Centers for Disease Control and Prevention, Health Resources and Services Administration, IBTimes, The Commonwealth Fund and ProCon.org.
+Sources: Data used to create this ranking were collected as of August 12, 2025 from the U.S. Census Bureau, Centers for Disease Control and Prevention, Health Resources and Services Administration, IBTimes, Kaiser Family Foundation and ProCon.org.